lachlan-00/ampache-administrator/README.md

 e.g. `releases/ampache-${a_version}_all_php7.4.zip`

+**note** you can rebuild the zip files without rebuilding the repos by adding an argument to the command

+e.g. `sh build_release.sh zips`

 ### build_ampache-squashed.sh

 This script will update the squashed repo so you don't have to manually edit the files for updating that branch